Yellow River: In culture

 Traditionally, it is believed that the Chinese civilization originated in the Yellow River basin.
 The Chinese refer to the river as "the Mother River" and "the cradle of the Chinese civilization".

 During the long history of China, the Yellow River has been considered a blessing as well as a curse and has been nicknamed both "China's Pride" and "China's Sorrow".
+In the twentieth-century, the river became a symbol of the rising Chinese nation in the face of Western and Japanese imperialism.